Gathering the Fragments

 Etti, the signatory of the letter, was Moshe's aunt who had immigrated to Eretz Israel before the war and settled in Kiryat Yosef (later Givatayim).
 With the help of the Red Cross Etti and her husband tried to find out what had happened to their families.

 The telegram was a source of great happiness among the inmates in the camp since this was their first and almost only connection with the outside world; it signified that their existence was known to people in the free world.

 Moshe's parents were allowed to reply with only a few lines, on the back of the form.
 They wrote:

 "We are very happy that you are alive.
 We are healthy in the Katsmazov ghetto, Moghilev district and ask after you.

 Haim, Rifca, Moisale, Miryam"

-In February 1944, a year after they sent the letter, the reply reached Etti and her family in Eretz Israel.
+In February 1944, almost a year after they had sent the letter, the reply reached Etti and her family in Eretz Israel.

-On the 1st of May 1944 the camp was liberated by the Red Army.
+On 1 May 1944 the camp was liberated by the Red Army.
 The deportees made their way home, by train, by wagon and on foot.
-After about one and a half months Moshe and his parents reached their home in Suceava.
-Ten years later the family emigrated to Israel.
+After about six weeks Moshe and his parents reached their home in Suceava.
+Ten years later the family immigrated to Israel.

-Moshe submitted to Yad Vashem the letter that he was sent via the Red Cross and the yellow star that his parents had kept from the period when they were ordered to wear it following the occupation of Bukovina.
+Moshe submitted the letter that he received via the Red Cross to Yad Vashem together with the yellow star that his parents had kept from the period when they were ordered to wear it following the occupation of Bukovina.